How To Read French: Guide To Reading Rules & Pronunciation

 Learning the French reading rules is the key to mastering French pronunciation.
 Reading French is difficult because the language is not phonetic; the words are not pronounced exactly as they’re read.
-This page will outline and explain exactly how to sound out French words.
+This page covers how to precisely pronounce French words based on the reading rules.

 Examples: